 This is where a backflow preventer comes in.
 It’s a simple but crucial device installed on your plumbing system that acts like a one-way gate for your water.
 Its only job is to ensure water flows in one direction—from the city’s supply into your pipes—and never the other way.
 Think of it as the security guard for your water supply, protecting your family or customers from contamination.
 If you’re unsure about your system, getting professional backflow preventer repair and testing is the best way to ensure your water is safe.

-How a Backflow Preventer Works
+How Does a Backflow Preventer Keep Your Water Safe?

 So, how does this little device do such a big job?
 A backflow preventer contains a set of specialized valves that are sensitive to pressure changes.
 Under normal conditions, when water is flowing into your property, the valves stay open.
 But if a sudden drop in pressure occurs in the main water line (like from a water main break or a nearby fire hydrant being used), it can create a siphon effect, trying to pull water backward from your property.